raylu15742cs/odin-exercises/flex/07-flex-layout-2/README.md

 ![smaller](./desired-outcome-smaller.png)

 ### Self Check
-- Header text is size 32px, weight 900
+- Header text is size 32px, weight 900 (done)
-- Header text is vertically centered and 16px from the edge of the screen.
+- Header text is vertically centered and 16px from the edge of the screen. (done)
-- Footer is pushed to bottom of screen (footer may go _below_ the bottom of the screen if the content of the 'cards' section overflows and/or if your screen is shorter)
+- Footer is pushed to bottom of screen (footer may go _below_ the bottom of the screen if the content of the 'cards' section overflows and/or if your screen is shorter) (done)
-- Footer text is centered horizontally and vertically.
+- Footer text is centered horizontally and vertically. (done)
-- Sidebar and cards take up all available space above the footer.
+- Sidebar and cards take up all available space above the footer. (done)
-- Sidebar is 300px wide (i.e. it doesn't shrink)
+- Sidebar is 300px wide (i.e. it doesn't shrink) (Done)
-- Sidebar links are size 24px, white and do not have the underline text decoration.
+- Sidebar links are size 24px, white and do not have the underline text decoration. (done)
-- Sidebar has 16px padding.
+- Sidebar has 16px padding.(done)
 - There is 32px padding around the 'cards' section
 - Cards are arranged horizontally, but wrap to multiple lines when they run out of room on the page